-The Cincinnati Project Scholars conduct research that provides direct community benefit.
-The Cincinnati Project Scholars are supported by grants from the Wilder Foundation and the College of Arts and Sciences.
-We are pleased to announce The Cincinnati Project Scholars, Class of 2017-2018.
+This cohort of Cincinnati Project Scholars were supported by grants from the Wilder Foundation and the College of Arts and Sciences.

 Shaunak Sastry, “The Disenfranchised of the South Asian Community”